Start Here ...

 God draws the line

-But God does have some restrictions concerning drinking.
-God forbids drunkenness.
+But God does have restrictions regarding drinking.
+Drunkenness is a sin.

-Drunkenness occurs at the point of becoming tipsy.
-The tricky part is that this point can be reached differently for each person.
-One person may become tipsy after only one drink.
+There is a definite point when someone is legally drunk based on their blood alcohol level.
+But most of us probably don't tote around a breathalyzer.
+Determining when oneself is drunk is not always easy.
+Most immature alcohol drinkers think they can handle more alcohol than they truly can.
+They don't know when they've had enough.
+The tricky part is that the point of drunkenness can be reached differently for each person.
+One person may become drunk after only one drink.
 Another may be able to handle two drinks.
 This is where personal responsibility and self-control come in.
 Each person must be responsible enough to know his tipping point and when they've had enough.
-When you go past this point you're breaking God's law, and His heart.
-He wants you to be free to enjoy the things He has given you.
-But He also wants you to be mature, responsible and safe.
+When you go past this point you're sinning (missing the mark).
+God wants you to be free to enjoy the things He has given you.
+But He also wants you to be mature, responsible and safe while enjoying the gifts He's given us.

 God also draws the line with the legal drinking age, which can vary from location to location.
 If you live in the U.S. and you're 18, you can't legally drink beer.
-But your 16 year old cousin can... in Germany.
-You must obey the laws of the land you are in, unless they are contrary to God's laws.
+But your 16 year old cousin can ... in Germany.
+You must obey the laws of the land you are in.

 Unlimited

 I've heard people say, "I'm gonna get shit-faced tonight."
 When your motive to drink is to get drunk, which is a sin, then you're sunk before you even start.
-You've chosen to be unlimited.
+You've chosen to be unlimited and out of control.

-Choosing to get drunk is like choosing to be mentally retarded for a short period of time.
+Choosing to get drunk is like choosing to be mentally challenged for a short period of time.
 On what planet is that a good idea?

 Humans are prone to excess.
 Therefore, we need limits.
 God sets some limits for us.
 Governments set some limits for its citizens.
 And we are responsible for setting our own personal limits.